-Overcoming Challenges with VBA Automated Emails in Excel
+Overcoming Difficulties with Excel's VBA Automated Emails

-Overcoming Challenges with VBA Automated Emails in Excel
+Overcoming Difficulties with Excel's VBA Automated Emails

 Getting to Grips with Automated Email Challenges in Excel